 This is because Medicare and most private payers classify these types of endoscopic procedures as minor surgical procedures and assign zero global days to these codes.
-Thus, according to Medicare’s National Correct Coding Initiative (NCCI) edits, the typical pre- and post-service work associated with the injection is considered to be part of the payment for the procedure itself.
+Thus, according to Medicare’s National Correct Coding Initiative (NCCI) edits, the typical pre- and post-service work associated with the injection is considered part of the payment for the procedure itself.

 Use of Modifier 25 in Medical Billing

-Here are five tips to ensure your ENT providers are using modifier 25 properly, and getting paid when their E/M services truly are separately reportable.
+Here are five tips to ensure your ENT providers are using modifier 25 properly and getting paid when their E/M services truly are separately reportable.

 Learn More About Medical Billing Best Practices